nus-cs2103-AY2324S1/ip/docs/README.md

 ### Adding a Event task: `event`

-Description of the feature.
+The event feature enables you to add event-based tasks with start and end times.

-Format: 'event [DESCRIPTION] /from [DATE_TIME] /to [DATE_TIME]'
+Format: `event [DESCRIPTION] /from [DATE_TIME] /to [DATE_TIME`

-Example of usage: 'event car roadshow /from 2023/12/12 1200 /to 2023/12/15 1200'
+Example of usage: `event car roadshow /from 2023/12/12 1200 /to 2023/12/15 1200`

 ### Adding a Deadline task: `deadline`

-Description of the feature.
+The deadline feature enables you to add tasks that have a specific deadline.

-Format: 'deadline [DESCRIPTION] /by [DATE_TIME]'
+Format: `deadline [DESCRIPTION] /by [DATE_TIME]`

-Example of usage: 'deadline assignment submission /by 15/10/2023 0800'
+Example of usage: `deadline assignment submission /by 15/10/2023 0800`

 ### Listing all tasks: `list`

-Description of the feature.
+The list feature displays a comprehensive list of all your tasks.

-Format: 'mark'
+Format: `list`

 ### Marking a task as done: `mark`

-Description of the feature.
+The mark command allows you can mark a task as completed.

-Format: 'mark'
+Format: `mark [TASK_INDEX]`

+Example of usage: `mark 3`

 ### Marking a task as not done: `unmark`

-Description of the feature.
+The unmark command allows you can mark a task as not completed.

-Format: 'mark'
+Format: `unmark [TASK_INDEX]`

+Example of usage: `unmark 2`

 ### Deleting a task: `delete`

-Description of the feature.
+The delete command allows you to easily remove a task from your list.
 ```
 Format: 'mark'
 ```